2206-devops-batch/AlexS-project0/README.md

 - sign up
 - type the desire item exactly as shown on the menu and press enter to add to cart
 - press enter with no input to finished up
+- a reciept will be shown at the end